mpigsley/nebraska-mushrooms/src/cms/content/species/dryads-saddle-pheasants-back.md

 #### Habitat

-Dryad's Saddle can be found fruiting from decaying logs and stumps on a wide variety of trees in woodland settings, urban locations, and roadsides.
+Dryad's Saddle can be found fruiting from decaying logs, stumps, and living trees on a wide variety of broadleaf trees (especially Silver Maple and Boxelder) in woodland settings, urban locations, and roadsides.
+It's known to be both saprobic and parasitic.

 #### Abundance